scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

 ### Prometheus and Grafana configurations  (recommended in production environments)

-If you want to monitor ScalarDB Cluster pods using [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), you can deploy a ConfigMap, a ServiceMonitor, and a PrometheusRule resource for kube-prometheus-stack using `scalardbCluster.grafanaDashboard.enabled`, `scalardbCluster.serviceMonitor.enabled`, and `scalardbCluster.prometheusRule.enabled`.
+To monitor ScalarDB Cluster pods by using [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), you can set `scalardbCluster.grafanaDashboard.enabled`, `scalardbCluster.serviceMonitor.enabled`, and `scalardbCluster.prometheusRule.enabled` to `true`.
+When you set these configurations to `true`, the chart deploys the necessary resources and kube-prometheus-stack starts monitoring automatically.

 ```yaml
 scalardbCluster: